 Sort of sad: In Florida, the laws on human remains are so strict that many contractors just cover up any discovered remains as quickly as possible to prevent costly expensive delays.
 How much information is lost?

 However at the O'Day Park in St. Charles County Missouri; I truly believe no one knew about the artifacts, bones or the teeth.

 However my first eighteen years of life were spent in those fertile fields.
 And I have memorized the location of every flake cluster, arrow point or unique items discovered.
 We had no internet in those days....
 So my brothers and I "observed" what ever caught our eye- be it animal or artifact.

 When you spend other peoples money, you have to make them feel good about it....

 Over the winter vacation, during a survey trip for the upcoming MR340 kayak race I did a quick trip up the ridge to see if any artifacts had been exposed by the heavy equipment.
 I was disappointed how the soil had been shifted around burying any artifacts.
+But also that two massive man made hills had been created for the City's new playground.
 Such is life.